Oskube/C-Tetris/README.md

 # C-Tetris

-C-Tetris is a tetris clone written in C. The user interface is implemented with Curses.
+C-Tetris is a tetris clone written in C. The user interface is implemented with ncurses.
 This project is made just for fun and practice.

 Some of the implemented features:
 - High scores